Summer 2025 Events

 • A summary of the event, including the number of people who participated, highlights of the event, and the key takeaways/outcomes of the event

-• A short description of how the program contributed to the OGS programming pillar of intercultural awareness / celebration of diversity
+• A short description of how the program contributed to the OGS programming pillar of intercultural awareness / international education

 Timeline to submit your event funding request to OGS on Engage: